 Now, the new, automated workflow handles MIFID II reporting for the asset manager by extracting and sending trade and fill files via the OMS to Cappitech using secure file transfer protocol (sFTP).
 Merging, validation, enrichment and report submissions are completed by the Cappitech platform.

 A customised code is applied to connect order number details from both the extracted fills and MiFID II files.
 This data is then automatically merged, with individual report lines for each order fill created.
 Next, the Cappitech system applies client-specific validations to fix pricing issues related to minor currencies such as the GBp and ZAr before removing non-reportable trades.
-The complete report is then the Cappitech system applies client-specific validations to fix pricing issues related to minor currencies such as the GBp and ZAr before removing non-reportable trades.
+Next, the Cappitech system applies client-specific validations to fix pricing issues related to minor currencies such as the GBp and ZAr before removing non-reportable trades.
 The complete report is then automatically submitted to a UK-approved reporting mechanism (ARM).